EternityForest/WBTV/README.md

 You do not need to do anything to synchronize the clock, WBTVNode objects automatically keep track of TIME broadcasts.
-TIME messages contain their own estimated error, so a device will ignore TIME messages that do not advertise at least as much accuracy as the current internal estimate (based on the error in the initial setting plus 0.5% of the time elapsed since being set)
+TIME messages contain their own estimated error, so a device will ignore TIME messages that do not advertise at least as much accuracy as the current internal estimate.
+(based on the error in the initial setting plus 4% of the time elapsed since being set)

+Crystals are almost always better than 4%, but we are conservative and we want to account for devices using the internal resonator.

+####WBTV_CLOCK_UNSYNCHRONIZED
+Macro for 4294967295, which means the clock has never been synchronized.

+####WBTV_CLOCK_HIGH_ERROR
+Macro for 4294967294, meaning the error is too high to count(Greater than 20 minutes or so)

-WBTVNode(stream *)
+####WBTVNode(stream *)
 Represents one direct point to point WBTV packet connection.
 Used for e.g. the leonardo's USB to serial.
 This assumes a full duplex channel and doesn't do any of the wired-OR or CSMA/CD stuff.

-WBTVNode(stream *, pin#)
+####WBTVNode(stream *, pin#)
 Creates a WBTV node for accessing a bus.
 The pin number must be the RX pin.
 This pin is used for collision avoidance and detection.

-WBTVNode.sendMessage(byte * channel, byte channellen, byte * data, byte datalen)
+####WBTVNode.sendMessage(byte * channel, byte channellen, byte * data, byte datalen)
 Send a message that my contain NULs by supplying a channel and a length

+####WBTVNode.stringSendMessage(char * channel, char * data)
+Same as sendMessage, but uses null terminated strings instead of pointer-length pairs.

+####WBTVNode.setStringCallback(f)
+Set the callback to handle new messages. f is a function pointer to a function taking two char *'s , the channel and the data.

+####WBTVNode.setBinaryCallback(f)
+Set the binary callback. f takes (unsigned char * channel, unsigned char channellen, unsigned char* data, unsigned char datalen)
+Note there may only be one callback at a time. string and binary callbacks both delete whatever callback was already there.

+####read_interpret(unsigned char*, type)
+This is a macro you may find useful when parsing the contents of a message.
+You pass it a pointer and a type, and it takes the first sizeof(type) bytes from the pointer and interprets them as type and returns that, then it increments the pointer by that that many bytes.

+This is very useful for when you have a message that contains several values of different types.

+Example:
+    x = read_interpret(ptr, float)

+Will take the first 4 bytes at the pointer, interpret them as a float and return that, and then increment the pointer by four.

+This lets you treat a pointer as a stream of various different types.